Cranberry sauce

 • Add a couple of spoonfuls to your Granola.

-• Pour a dollop of it to your Oatmeal and see how delicious it turns out to be.
+• Pour a dollop of it into your Oatmeal and see how delicious it turns out to be.

 Cranberry sauce